rkodey/the-great-er-discarder-er/README.md

 # Notes from the original author...

-"The Great Discarder" started as a clone of another (former) open source chrome extension "The Great Suspender".
+"The Great Discarder" started as a clone of another (former) open source extension "The Great Suspender".
 It was built to take advantage of Chromium's 'tab discarding' functionality which is essentially a native implementation of tab suspension.
 This extension is more robust and performant, both in the resources consumed by the extension, and the memory savings of the tab suspension.
-It is also compatible with chrome tab history syncing.
+It is also compatible with tab history syncing.

 ## Install as a local extension from source

 1. Download the **[latest release](https://github.com/rkodey/the-great-er-discarder-er/releases)** and unarchive to your preferred location (whichever suits you).
-2. Using **Google Chrome**, navigate to chrome://extensions/ and enable "Developer mode" in the upper right corner.
+2. Navigate to chrome://extensions/ and enable "Developer mode" in the upper right corner.
 3. Click on the `Load unpacked extension...` button.
 4. Browse to the src directory of the downloaded, un-archived release and confirm.